 Learn something new every day More Info... by email

 The ice surface of a hockey rink is divided into several sections, or zones, which are delineated by the blue line.
 The red line, however, divides the ice down its center horizontally and is crucial to many aspects of the game.
-The red line indicates, among other things, center ice where the opening face off of every period as well as face offs after goals take place.
-These face offs take place in the middle of the red line, at the face off circle.
-Most importantly, the red line –- also known as the center line –- is used to determine icing calls.
+It's also known as the center line, and it indicates, among other things, center ice where the opening face off of every period as well as face offs after goals take place.
+These face offs take place in the middle of the line, at the face off circle.
+Most importantly, the red line is used to determine icing calls.

-The red line used to play an important role in one rule of hockey called the two line pass.
-If a player passed the puck from behind their defensive blue line to another player who was on the offensive side of the red line, the play was whistled dead and that team was considered off sides.
+This line used to play an important role in a rule of hockey called the two line pass.
+If a player passed the puck from behind his team's defensive blue line to another player who was on the offensive side of the red line, the play was whistled dead and that team was considered off sides.
 Recent rule changes in the National Hockey League (NHL), however, have made this type of pass legal.
 The red line is no longer considered in the two line pass rule, and instead only the blue lines are considered.

 Why is the Red Line dotted and not solid?